 - 6 Remember to Bill the Visit and Perform Other Steps

-For tracking data for any kind of measure, you’ll need a screening, medical procedure, or some other kind of order.
-Follow the steps below to learn how to create (or edit) an order and add required tracking information for a CQM, Meaningful Use Measure, Pay for Performance report, or other mandate.
+To get started, first create an order or edit an existing order.
+Follow the steps below to learn how to create (or edit) an order and add required tracking information for a CQM, Meaningful Use Measure, Pay for Performance report, or other program or mandate.

 Open the Protocol Configuration Tool